art-institute-of-chicago/aic-mobile-ios/README.md

       // Latitude, longitude, separated with comma and optional space "location": "41.879565,-87.623865",

-      // For the AIC, floor is either a number or "LL" for lower-level
+      // For the Art Institute of Chicago, floor is either a number or "LL" for lower-level
       // See AppDataParser.swift#L167
       "floor": 1